 Overview of Parent Child Interaction Therapy (PCIT)

-Parent Child Interaction Therapy (PCIT) is an evidence-based treatment for children 2 to 7 years of age with emotional and behavioral disorders.
-PCIT has documented success across a wide variety of emotional and behavioral disorders, including:
+Parent Child Interaction Therapy (PCIT) is an evidence-based treatment for children 2 to 7 years of age with social, emotional, and behavioral challenges.
+Over the past 4 decades, PCIT has documented success addressing a wide variety of emotional and behavioral difficulties, including:

 Duration of Treatment

 Parent Child Interaction Therapy sessions typically occur once per week.
 The average number of sessions to complete PCIT is 14 (typical range is 10 to 20 sessions).
 Importantly, PCIT is a mastery-based treatment that continues until the caregiver has demonstrated specific skills, and the child’s behavior has improved to within normal limits.

 During the first phase of treatment (Child-Directed Interaction), children are encouraged to lead a play activity while their caregivers observe and comment on their child’s positive behaviors (and ignore inappropriate behaviors).
 The primary goal of the first phase of PCIT (the Child-Directed Interaction) is to strengthen positive caregiver-child relationships.
 Benefits of the first phase of PCIT include:

 - Increased feelings of security, safety, and attachment with caregiver(s)